stride3d/stride-website/posts/2025-12-21-investigating-spirv-for-the-shader-system-part-3.md

 ### The ambiguity of SDSL

 The ideal programming language grammar is context free, all information is gathered through the parsing SDSL has introduced some ambiguity since mixins are considered as types, it's harder to know which identifier corresponds to which type or function.
-Lots of programming languages are not context free and SDSL is no different, so part of the work was offloaded to the backend
+Lots of programming languages are not context free and SDSL is no different, so part of the work was offloaded to the backend.

+This is something I've personally struggled while implementing the compiler, knowing which parts can go to syntax analysis, semantic analysis or the assembler itself is challenge in itself for first timers 😅.

 ## Conclusions

-Writing this SPIR-V library was very fun, I've learned a lot about SPIR-V and some of the possible use cases for it in the context of Stride.
-As you might have imagined, this was the easy part of this shader system rewrite.
-In the next installment we'll see the little adventure I went through to make the most of our shader front-end!
+Writing a handmade parser for your programming language is almost always the best decision you could make.
+There are many ways to write one but recursive descent parsers can be a very helpful start until you have a very specific need for your language.

+I'm excited to show more of SDSL's new compiler progress and writing that parser was a huge endeavor, going through two different implementations before setting to what it is now.

+In the next blog post we'll see how bridging the parser with the SPIR-V assembler was done, hopefully with an example of a working version of the compiler.

-Thank you for reading!
+Thanks for reading!